RightsandWrongsgit/ARMTEC/cicd/bringitlocal.md

-# Bring a copy of your project to your 'local' computer
+# Bring a copy 'local'

 We have a basic installation of Drupal running on our Platform.sh host.
 It has a sole branch called 'main'.
 We want to bring a copy of this to our local computer where we will run it in [Lando](../book/lando.html).
 We will also want to put that 'local' copy of our Drupal project under [Git](../book/gitbasics.md) version control.
 And we will want our Git local version control to speak to a GitHub repository.